Mapping Settings

 Choose a lookup mapping type when you want to augment existing data with data loaded from a different source.

-Example: Let's say you want to load employee performance data using a lookup mapping type.
-You can create a regular mapping to load your core employee data.
+Example: Let's say you want to load employee job name data using a lookup mapping type.
+You can create a regular mapping to load your internal job code employee data.
 Your employee data file may look like:

 Event date (mm-dd-yyyy)